faisalfajarrobani/RPA_SertificateAutomation/README.md

 # RPA_SertificateAutomation
-This is a certificate delivery automation software project.
-Can be used to automatically submit webinar certificate to email participate.
+This is a certificate delivery automation software project Can be used to automatically submit webinar certificate to email participate.
 Project build with UIPath

+How To Use This Project